openstack/openstack-manuals/doc/cli-reference/source/glance.rst

 ``--os-image-url OS_IMAGE_URL``
   Defaults to ``env[OS_IMAGE_URL]``.
-If the provided image url contains a version number and \`:option:`--os-image-api-` version\` is omitted the version of the URL will be picked as the image api version to use.
+If the provided image url contains a version number and
+  \`--os-image-api-version\`
+  is
+  omitted
+  the
+  version
+  of
+  the
+  URL
+  will
+  be
+  picked as the image api version to use.

 ``--os-image-api-version OS_IMAGE_API_VERSION``